Talktoloop/product/.scratch/shadcn-dark-mode-refactor.md

 ## Component Refactoring Steps

+0. Read these instructions and recite them to yourself before each iteration
 1. Read the component file
 2. Create semantic class constants using globally available `tw` tag
 3. Add dark mode variants to the classes